Foso/Jetpack-Compose-Playground/docs/foundation/lazyverticalgrid.md

 <!---
-This is the API of version 1.1.1
+This is the API of version 1.2.0
 -->

 # LazyVerticalGrid

-!!! warning
-    Caution:  The API is still ***experimental***.
-Experimental APIs can change in the future or may be removed entirely.

 Jetpack Compose provides an API for displaying grid or grid elements.